-The difference between pathological grooming and other OCD behaviours is that it is enjoyable and rewarding.
+The difference between pathological grooming and other OCD behaviors is that it is enjoyable and rewarding.
 But that is exactly why it is so difficult to overcome, without professional help.

-Onychophagia is the technical term for compulsive grooming or nail biting.
-It is actually classed by the American Psychiatric Association as an obsessive compulsive disorder (OCD), making it more than just a ‘bad habit’.
-It has been classified as a body-focused repetitive behaviour (BFRB).
+Onychophagia is the technical term for compulsive grooming or nail-biting.
+It is actually classed by the American Psychiatric Association as an obsessive-compulsive disorder (OCD), making it more than just a ‘bad habit’.
+It has been classified as a body-focused repetitive behavior (BFRB).
 Now you can Welcome Freedom From Nail-Biting.

-Studies show up to 50 per cent of all people under the age of 18 are nail bitters. many ‘grow out of it’, so that by 18 to 22 years of age only 25 per cent have a nail biting problem.
+Studies show up to 50 percent of all people under the age of 18 are nail biters. many ‘grow out of it’, so that by 18 to 22 years of age only 25 percent have a nail-biting problem.

-Compulsive nail-biting is usually initiated or influenced by negative emotional states, such as anxiety, and then results in a negative emotional feedback loop that results in the recurring compulsive behaviour.
+Compulsive nail-biting is usually initiated or influenced by negative emotional states, such as anxiety, and then results in a negative emotional feedback loop that results in the recurring compulsive behavior.

 Physical symptoms of compulsive nail-biting may include:

 - Bleeding cuticles.
-Cuticles are susceptible to microbial and viral infection ssuch as paronychia, as a result of nail biting.
+Cuticles are susceptible to microbial and viral infection such as paronychia, as a result of nail-biting.